 - Add in the Milk – I added the milk last because depending on what type of flour or coconut cream/milk you use, you want to control how much milk to add to get the right consistency.
 You can slowly add, but you can’t take out.
 If you are following the recipe without substitutions then 1 cup of milk is good, but if you are not following the instructions to the tee then add in 1/4 cup of milk at a time until you reach a nice pancake batter consistency.
 Run your fingers through the batter and if it holds it’s shape and it’s not too runny and not too thick then you’re good!
 I actually found that if you let your batter rest for 15-20 minutes, it gave the cakes an even better texture!

-Tip #2: These keep very well in a well sealed container.
+These keep very well in a well-sealed container, in the fridge.
 To crisp them up again, pop them in the oven at 350F (177C) for about 15 minutes and then let it cool so it can reform the crispiness and they will taste even better than the first day you baked them.
-Letting them sit, gives the cake an even chewier and dense texture.
+Letting them sit for a day in the cold, gives the cake an even chewier and denser texture in the middle!

 - 1 1/2 cups coconut cream

 - 1 can sweetened condensed milk (300ml, approximately 1 1/4 cup)

 - Melt the butter and coconut cream, and combine it with the condensed milk and vanilla

 - Add in the eggs 1 at a time while whisking.